spsaucier/clearspend-ui-webdriverio/README.md

 WebdriverIO uses several different types of test reporters to communicate pass/failure.

-* Dot

-To use the dot reporter just add 'dot' to the reporters array in the config file.
-The dot reporter prints for each test spec a dot.
-If colors are enabled on your machine you will see three different colors for dots.
-Yellow dots mean that at least one browser has executed that spec.
-A green dot means all browser passed that spec and a red to means that at least one browser failed that spec.
-All config files have this turned on by default.

 * Spec

 Test reporter, that prints detailed results to console.

-* Allure

-The Allure Reporter creates [Allure](http://allure.qatools.ru/) test reports which is an HTML generated website with all necessary information to debug your test results and take a look on error screenshots.
-Add allure to the reporters array in config file and define the output directory of the allure reports.

-Allure has several other reporting tools optimized for the CI server of your choice.
-You can [view the documentation here](http://wiki.qatools.ru/display/AL/Reporting).

-* junit/xunit

-The JUnit reporter helps you to create xml reports for your CI server.
-Add it to the reports array in the config file and define the directory where the xml files should get stored. webdriverIO will create an xml file for each instance under test and the filename will contain the browser and OS.

-To generate and view an junit/xunit report locally, run `npm run junit-report`.
-A typical junit/xunit report will look like this

 * JSON